enumatech/sprites/examples/paywall/README.md

 ## Start

-This example has its own background processes, to provide HTTP servers for an auto-bundling web app seen by Readers and a Paywall API for the Publisher.
+This example has its own background processes, to provide HTTP servers for an auto-bundling web app seen by Readers and an API for the Publisher.

 There are no database servers; we simply use the browser local storage and a JSON file via the [lowdb](https://github.com/typicode/lowdb)